-Suboxone is a type of medication that was developed to help people who are struggling with an addiction to opioids, also known as opioid use disorder (OUD).
-Opioid dependence means that someone is addicted to heroin, Fentanyl, or prescription pain killers (Oxycontin, Vicodin, Dilaudid, etc.).
-People who are addicted to Suboxone also struggle with the same kind of Opioid Use Disorder, because the active ingridient in Suboxone, buprenorphine, is an opioid in itself.
-However, Suboxone is an effective medication that has tremendous success in helping men and women get off their drug of choice if used as directed under strict medical supervision.
+Suboxone is a type of medication developed to help people who are struggling with an addiction to opioids, also known as opioid use disorder (OUD).
+Opioid dependence means someone is addicted to heroin, Fentanyl, or prescription painkillers (Oxycontin, Vicodin, Dilaudid, etc.).
+People addicted to Suboxone also struggle with the same Opioid Use Disorder because the active ingredient in Suboxone, buprenorphine, is an opioid.
+However, Suboxone is an effective medication that has tremendous success in helping people struggling with addiction get off their drug of choice if used as directed under strict medical supervision.

 Suboxone is formulated with buprenorphine and naloxone.
 The combined effects of these two ingredients minimize and reverse opioid withdrawal symptoms and reduce cravings for opioid-based drugs.
 Millions of people have ended their addiction to heroin or other potent opiates because of taking Suboxone.
-However, many people also become addicted to Suboxone, unable to stop taking the drug on their own.
+However, many people also become addicted to Suboxone, unable to stop taking it alone.

 Receive an instant and fully confidential addiction treatment benefits check

 For many individuals, Suboxone is a lifesaver.
 It got them through opioid withdrawal and allowed them to remain clean from heroin or other potent opiates.
 However, Suboxone can cause addiction because it acts similar to an opioid such as heroin by attaching to the same opioid receptors in the brain.